al amor de la vida

 adverb : in harmony with life.

 A paradigm consists of a community’s ideals, observations, and practices.
-It contributes to a collective sense of reality and undergirds how the community organizes itself into the future.1 The global community has been assembling a paradigm of interdependence, a worldview and way of life that biologist Kriti Sharma calls radical contingency, physicist Fritjof Capra calls the systems view of life, and I here suggest calling living al amor de la vida.
+It contributes to a collective sense of reality and undergirds how the community organizes itself into the future.
+The global community has been assembling a paradigm—or a collective of paradigms—of interdependence, a worldview and way of life that biologist Kriti Sharma calls radical contingency, physicist Fritjof Capra calls the systems view of life, and I here suggest calling living al amor de la vida.
 I write as a poet: the new words feel like they perform a function.
+They add to our vocabulary for a beautiful, peaceful, just, and sustainable world.
 First, I translate the neologism out of Spanish slang and systems theory into conversational English.
 Then, I offer some guidance for use of the words.
-Finally, I provide a colloquial bibliography outlining my education in the paradigm, in case it helps with yours.
+Finally, I provide a colloquial bibliography outlining my education, in case it enlivens yours.
 This paradigm concerns our belonging, in humanity and the biosphere.

 I propose that vivir al amor de la vida, literally “to live to the love of life,” means to live in harmony with life.
-The phrase resembles two other Spanish idioms, two more expressions that don't translate directly word for word: estar al amor de la lumbre—literally “to be at the love of the flame”—to be comfortably close to a fire; and ir al amor del agua—“to go to the love of the water”—to go with the current, the flow.
+The phrase resembles two other Spanish idioms, two more expressions that don't translate directly word for word: estar al amor de la lumbre—literally “to be at the love of the flame”—to be comfortably close to a fire; and ir al amor del agua—“to go to the love of the water”—to go with the current, the flow (Collins Dictionary: lumbre, agua.
+I haven’t located the etymologies.
+If you know, please reach out!).
 These loving idioms about alchemical elements resonate with both the nature of life and skillful living.
 Broadly, “al amor de” indicates a copacetic relationship with something generous and perhaps wild; the phrase can mean keeping integrity even across hazards, boundaries, contexts, and scales.
 Estar al amor de la lumbre and ir al amor del agua, hence, vivir al amor de la vida.
 I’ll elaborate on all three idioms while I unpack living al amor de la vida.

-In life, fires, the hydrosphere, and love, risks abound.
+In fires, the hydrosphere, life, and love, risks abound.
 We sometimes succumb to the hazards.
-Floods, flames, infections, and fights break out!
+Flames, floods, infections, and fights break out!
 Tragedies happen.
 We also find happiness.
 In making joy, we manage chances.

 We do all this while the generous wild—whether fire, water, or life—permeates inside and outside, while it transcends the boundary between the inner and the environment.
 Every one of our cells performs oxygen-based biochemistry that strongly resembles combustion: whenever we cuddle up to a flame, another kind of fire, our metabolism, also keeps us warm from within.
 Flowing water, an intricate current, makes up about 60% of our bodily mass—we go swimming and boating as unusual whirlpools.
 Even setting aside the life within our own cells, a rambunctious, living microbiome constitutes more than half the cells of a human body.
 (Our microbial genes outnumber our human genes between 100 and 1000 to 1 and dance a staggering repertoire of biochemistry.)
 We tend and study ecosystems as little ecosystems unto ourselves.
 Systems theorists consider such “al amor de” boundary-jumping a defining characteristic of life.
 Organisms make boundaries and at the same time remain open to flows of matter and energy from their environment.
 Organisms seek good relationships within and without.